About Me

 Academics

 I received an A.B. with high honors in Astrophysical Sciences from Princeton University (May 2022).
 I also completed a certificate in Planets & Life.
-As part of the degree, I completed two independent research projects in my junior year and an undergraduate thesis (see Research section below for more on these projects).
+As part of the degree, I completed two independent research projects in my junior year and an undergraduate thesis (see Research section for more on these projects).
 I focused largely on planets and planetary systems like our own, with a strong interest in astrobiology as my impetus for studying astronomy in general.
 As I completed my undergraduate thesis under Drs.
-Christopher Spalding and Jeremy Goodman and transitioned into graduate school, my interests began to shift to from planetary dynamics to dynamics as a whole.
+Christopher Spalding and Jeremy Goodman and transitioned into graduate school, my interests began to shift from planetary dynamics to dynamics as a whole.